octolens/legacy-changelog/README.md

 ### Anatomy of an MDX article

 MDX is a superset of markdown that lets you write JSX directly in your markdown files.
-It is a powerful way to add dynamic interactivity, and embed components within your content, helping you to bring your pages to life.
+It is a powerful way to add dynamic interactivity and embed components within your content, helping you to bring your pages to life.

 ![mdx-preview](/mdx-preview.png)